njustesen/TRTS/rules.md

 ### Allocating Damage

 The _enaging_ player allocates damage first in a _combat round_ and then the _defending_ player, while the damage is dealt simulatenously.
 The units that can allocate damage in a _combat round_ are those that match the range value of the _combat step_.
 We will call these the _attacking units_.
+Attacks at range 1 is also called _melee_ attacks, and have some special rules.

 When allocating damage, direct damage from your _attacking_ units to any number of enemy units that the units can target.
 Here are the core _targeting_ rules while there may be more in the game-specific rules:

 - Air units can only be targeted by air attack
 - Ground units can only be targeted by ground attack
-- Melee attacks has to target units with the lowest range first following the _melee targeting_ rules (described below)
+- Melee attacks has to target units with the lowest range first following the _melee targeting_ rules (described later)
+- Melee attacks cannot target units that have range attack and are faster than the attacker, unless the defender allows it
 - Invisible units cannot be targeted unless they are made visible by units with the _detector_ ability or other game-specific rules

+#### Splitting Damage

 #### Melee Targeting

-#### Splitting Damage
+Melee units can block other melee units from attacking ranged units, unless one side can overrun the other.
+To start with, melee units has to target other melee units.
+If they are able to assign at least one damage to all enemy melee units. they can to assign the remaining damage units with second lowest range.
+If all those units can be assigned at least one damage, the attackers can proceed to the next.

+Faster ranged units normally cannot be targeted by slower units but the defender can decide to use them to block, allowing the attacker to target them anyway.